blastbeng/spotisub/README.md

 Simple playlist generator based on spotify user and artists reccomendations with Subsonic API support

-This script will try to match all your Spotify playlists to your music library using Subsonic APIs
+This software will try to match all your Spotify playlists to your music library using Subsonic APIs

 This generator works with Navidrome and every Subsonic API enabled media center